frankischilling/snes360-enhanced/README.md

   - XAudio2 audio integration
   - Xbox 360 controller support
   - XUI integration
-- **ModernVintageGamer (Dimitris)** - Known contributor to the Xbox 360 port
+- **ModernVintageGamer (Dimitris)** - Original Xbox 360 port contributor and source code provider
-  - Worked on the original Xbox 360 port alongside other developers
+  - Worked extensively on the original Xbox 360 port alongside other developers
+  - **Provided the source code** that made this enhanced version possible
+  - We are **very thankful** for his contributions and for sharing the source code
-  - Note: The original port was a collaborative effort with multiple contributors
+  - The original port was a collaborative effort with multiple contributors

 ### Original Port Contributors & Credits
 The original Xbox 360 port credits acknowledge the following contributors: